 The Group recorded a loss of £10.9m for the year (2021: profit of £6.0m).
-The Directors do not consider that the reported loss in the year reflects the business performance as the profit reflects the fair value movement of the Group's derivative financial instruments.
+The Directors do not consider that the reported profit in the year reflects the business performance as the profit reflects the fair value movement of the Group's derivative financial instruments.
 These are long-term swaps which are entered into with commercial banks to economically hedge the interest costs of the Group debt.
 The swaps fix finance costs for the Group's regulatory period and ensure that it benefits from low-cost financing.

-During the year, the Group's subsidiary, Bazalgette Ventures Limited paid £29.7m (2021: £nil) of shareholder loan interest to the Group's shareholders.
+During the year, £29.7m (2021: £nil) of shareholder loan interest has been received from its subsidiary Bazalgette Tunnel Limited and paid onto its immediate parent Bazalgette Ventures Limited.
 Furthermore, £79.1m (2021: £nil) of unpaid shareholder loan interest was capitalised as shareholder loan principal in the year.
 Further details of the shareholder loan notes are set out in note 11 of the financial statements.